mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 For the AWS ELB Operator/Controller:

 - Must not expect cluster tag set on the VPC as it is not required when installing clusters in existing VPCs.
 [See the documentation fragment](https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-vpc.html#installation-custom-aws-vpc-requirements_installing-aws-vpc).
-- Should not add all the nodes on the target groups, only the nodes which is running the service pods, or compute nodes which is in the zones of ALB.
+- Should not add all the nodes on the target groups, only the nodes which are running the service pods, or compute nodes which are in the zones of ALB.
 It will: 1) decrease the number of Health checks arriving to nodes not running the application; 2) decrease the number of unused nodes on the targets

 For the uninstalling: